 Dr Ben Macpherson

 As a practitioner, my current project Fools and Idols (under the title All That’s Left), was workshopped in May 2014 as a commission by the New Theatre Royal Portsmouth, as part of the University’s drama festival UniFest2.
-Previous commissions include writing for a flash-mob at St. Pancras Station (London, 2011) and compositions for Wet Picnic Theatre Company’s installation Depth Charge (Portsmouth, 2012).
+Previous work includes Love and Kisses from Omaha (2016, Minghella Studio New Theatre Royal; Music and Lyrics), and commissions include writing for a flash-mob at St. Pancras Station (London, 2011) and compositions for Wet Picnic Theatre Company’s installation Depth Charge (Portsmouth, 2012).

 - Approaches to voice in performance (including the non-singer actor in musical theatre)